Pre-Festival Programme (23.–25. 4.)

 15.00 Workshop: My body – my instrument

-by Nina Baša
+by Nina Fajfar Baša

 Flutists, discover how posture, breathing, and physical preparation impact your playing!
 Under the guidance of experienced flutist, educator and certificated pilates instructor you will learn practical exercises for relaxed and effective performance.
 Don’t miss this opportunity to improve body control while playing!